kim3-sudo/kenyon-hackathon/hackathon.guide.md

 Newcomers often suffer from “[imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome)”, the feeling that they don’t belong because they don’t have skills, aren’t smart enough, etc. They’re wrong, of course, but until they feel like they belong they will not be able to have a fulfilling experience.
 It is the hackathon organizer’s job to help them realize they have something to contribute.

-First time hackathon participants are often overwhelmed when it comes time to finding a project to work on.
+First time hackathon and competition participants are often overwhelmed when it comes to working with a group, especially with developers that they might perceive as "better" than them.
 They may not yet know how to relate their own skills to the sorts of projects being worked on.
 Knowing how to be useful is a skill in itself.
 You will need to guide them to a project and through a process for them to realize how they can contribute.
-If you have too many lost participants and not enough help in getting them started on a project, they will leave — try to avoid that.

-The hackathon organizer must make sure that everyone has something to do.
-One way to do this is to have a list of project leaders ahead of time: people you know are coming with particular projects that you can guide other participants to.
-And you can work to make sure your hacking projects are ready to accept newcomers.
-You can also hold non-project activities — workshops, described below — which are easier for newcomers to join.

-You could also consider pairing newcomers with mentors or holding a pre-event session just for newcomers, as [Wikimedia recently did](https://blog.wikimedia.org/2017/05/31/vienna-hackathon-learnings/).

-## Hacking

-The hacking track is for participants to dive into problems.
-Often groups of 2-5 individuals form around a project, such as building a new data visualization, writing a document, or collaboratively investigating a problem.
-Participants take out their laptops, connect to power and wifi, and get working.

-Hacking begins with project introductions.
-Participants that bring projects to the event have an opportunity to briefly (1 minute max) explain what they are working on at the very start of the event so that other participants can join that project.
-At the end of the event, a wrap-up session gives each project a chance to demonstrate some accomplishments.

 ### Cultivating Good Projects